-0.25cm \textbf{DRAW:} A somehow dual model of \citep{fabius2014variational} has been proposed in \citep{gregor2015draw} and called DRAW for Deep Recurrent Attentive Writer: DRAW considers a sequence of latent vectors $\myz[1:T]$ to encode a single static but highly structured data $\myx$ (a digit image or a low-resolution CIFAR image).
+0.25cm \textbf{Deep recurrent attentive writer (DRAW):} A somewhat dual model of VRAE was proposed by \citet{gregor2015draw} and called DRAW.
+This model considers a sequence of latent vectors $\myz[1:T]$ to encode a single static but highly structured data $\myx$ (typically a low-resolution image).
 The generative model is of the general form $p_{\theta_{\myx}}(\myx | \myz[1:T])$.
-Even if there is only a single observation $\myx$, the generative process involves the iterative construction of a sequence $\myxh[1:T]$ that can be seen as the sequence of images resulting from the ``natural'' drawing of $\myx$ over time.
-The dependency of $\myx$ on $\myz[1:T]$ is implemented by combining the output of a decoder RNN (which takes $\myz[t]$ as input) and a so-called canvas matrix $\mathbf{c}_{t-1}$ that encodes the difference between the final target image $\myx$ and the current draw $\myxh[t-1]$.
-Hence the model combines deep learning and some form of predictive coding \citep{gersho2012vector}.
+It involves the iterative construction of a sequence $\myxh[1:T]$ that can be considered the sequence of images resulting from the ``natural'' drawing of $\myx$ over time.
+The dependency of $\myx$ on $\myz[1:T]$ is implemented by combining the output of a decoder RNN (which takes $\myz[t]$ as the input) and a so-called canvas matrix $\mathbf{c}_{t-1}$, which encodes the difference between the final target image $\myx$ and the current draw $\myxh[t-1]$.
+Hence, the model combines deep learning and some form of predictive coding \citep{gersho2012vector}.
 The inference model is of the form $q_{\phi_{\myz}}(\myz[t] | \myz[1:t-1], \myx)$ and is implemented with an encoder RNN.
-This network takes as inputs a combination of $\myx$, $\myxh[t-1]$ and the output of the decoder at previous time step, hence the predictive coding is implemented in close-loop mode \citep{gersho2012vector}.
-As the name indicates, DRAW includes a selective attention model that enables the model to focus on the most relevant parts of the observation.
-The description of such attention model is out of the scope of the present review, see \citep{gregor2015draw} and references therein for details.
+This network takes as inputs a combination of $\myx$, $\myxh[t-1]$, and the decoder output at the previous time step; hence, the predictive coding is implemented in closed-loop mode \citep{gersho2012vector}.
+As the name indicates, DRAW includes a selective attention model that enables it to focus on the most relevant parts of the observation.
+The description of such an attention model is beyond the scope of the present review (see \citet{gregor2015draw} and references therein for details).